International E-Commerce Global Expansion

 Additional Considerations for International E-Commerce Expansion

 A new country means new logistics.
 Early in the planning process, determine what level of infrastructure is required to be successful.
-Does the company need a brick and mortar store or is this global expansion strictly e-commerce?
+Does the company need a brick-and-mortar store or is this global expansion strictly e-commerce?
 What about an in-country representative to navigate unexpected business issues that may arise?
-Is current counsel qualified to review local contracts and explain legal restrictions?
+Is the current counsel qualified to review local contracts and explain legal restrictions?
 In China, where 9.86 million domestic merchants already operate online, the government must approve new e-commerce providers for bonded import.
 In Kenya, sites need a Communications Authority of Kenya (CAK) license, and South Africa requires Consumer Affairs Committee registration.
-Does current counsel understand the new market’s required application processes?
+Does the current counsel understand the new market’s required application processes?

 Online-only retailers may need a new address: While .com is internationally ubiquitous, consider adding .cn, .au, and similar country-specific domains.
 Fully translated sites on local domains perform better in SEO, helping brands attract new customers in those markets.
-If translation is too intimidating, try buying foreign domains that redirect to your company’s main page.
-Even if these new URL’s are never used, owning them prevents competitors, domain resellers, and others from buying them first.
-Similarly, e-commerce companies should trademark brands and slogan in each new market, preparing for possible intellectual property theft in countries like China where piracy is common.
+If the translation is too intimidating, try buying foreign domains that redirect to your company’s main page.
+Even if these new URLs are never used, owning them prevents competitors, domain resellers, and others from buying them first.
+Similarly, e-commerce companies should trademark brands and slogans in each new market, preparing for possible intellectual property theft in countries like China where piracy is common.

 Make sure your e-commerce site also honors each country’s data security laws and expectations.
 In places where international privacy regulation GDPR has been adopted, e-commerce sites must get individual user permission before dropping cookies.
-GDPR started in Germany, but was later implemented by the entire European Union and the United States.
+GDPR started in Germany but was later implemented by the entire European Union and the United States.
 According to the U.S. Department of Commerce, data gathering or use of any type is also prohibited in Israel without user consent, and Commerce indicates Canada has similar restrictions: “Entities cannot collect sensitive information without explicit consent by the consumer.”

 Consumers in these countries will likely be more sensitive to how their data is gathered, stored, and used.
 In e-commerce, this affects customer viewpoint on product recommendations and retargeting ads: Instead of seeing them as personalization, they’re more likely to see your brand as invasive.

-This European — and growing American — focus on information security also negatively affects point of purchase.
+This European — and growing American — focus on information security also negatively affects the point of purchase.
 In the United Kingdom, for example, online retailers say 25 percent of cart abandonment comes from customer concern over online payment security.
 Keep SSL certificates up to date, provide a guest checkout option, and don’t ask for more information than the company truly needs to complete the transaction and ship the product.